j33433/MPowerTCX/README.md

 ## What it Does
 This software converts the CSV data produced by MPower Echelon and Echelon2 consoles to TCX format.

-The TCX file can then be uploaded to Strava, imported into GoldenCheetah or used with any number of other applications that support TCX.
+The TCX file can then be uploaded to Strava, imported into GoldenCheetah or used with most other cycling data viewers.

 ### Support

 Contact j33433@gmail.com

 ### Supported Fields
-1. Power (watts)
+1. Power
 1. Cadence
 1. Heart Rate
-1. Speed (as estimated by Schwinn)
+1. Speed

 ## Getting the MPower CSV Data
 1. Insert the USB thumb drive into the slot at the top of the MPower unit
-1. Spin so hard you break the pedals off!
+1. Work out
 1. Stop pedalling
 1. Press "AVG/MAX" for 5 seconds
 1. The USB logo will flash a few times.
 Wait for the flashing to stop and remove the drive